Joint mortgages

 However, you can set up a joint mortgage and the joint ownership of a property in two ways: Joint tenants and tenants in common.

-This option means that each applicant owns an equal share of the property.
+This option means that each applicant owns an equal share of the property and is responsible for half the mortgage.
 For example, as joint tenants, each applicant would own 50% of the property if there were two owners or 25% each if there were four owners.
 It also means that:

 • If one owner of the property dies, their share automatically passes on to the other owner or owners